-- Step 8 If the system plant margin is negative then we will revisit the transmission outage plan and where possible make revisions in order to reduce the level of constrained off BMUs.
-We will also consider whether Supplemental Balancing Reserve is likely to be required and notify SBR providers accordingly. - Step 9 If the system plant margin remains negative we shall, dependant on the level and duration of the shortfall and the time period to the shortfall, issue the appropriate system warning to the market. - Step 10 By 12:00 hours each day we will issue the total system plant margin data to the market for the period 05:00 hours day ahead to 05:00 hours day ahead + 1. - Step 11 We will forecast constraint costs based on the submitted indicative PN (and other BMU) data and our estimation of Final Physical Notification (FPN) levels and Bid-Offer prices and volumes.
+- Step 8 If the system plant margin is negative then we will revisit the transmission outage plan and where possible make revisions in order to reduce the level of constrained off BMUs. - Step 9 If the system plant margin remains negative we shall, dependant on the level and duration of the shortfall and the time period to the shortfall, issue the appropriate system warning to the market. - Step 10 By 12:00 hours each day we will issue the total system plant margin data to the market for the period 05:00 hours day ahead to 05:00 hours day ahead + 1. - Step 11 We will forecast constraint costs based on the submitted indicative PN (and other BMU) data and our estimation of Final Physical Notification (FPN) levels and Bid-Offer prices and volumes.
 Depending on the forecast levels of these costs we will give consideration to the cancellation/deferral of transmission system outages. - Step 12 Where judged necessary we will seek to call off Balancing Services contracts (on a cost basis with due regard to the criteria set out in Part C, paragraph 5) to ensure, inter alia, that BMUs required to maintain system security are available for selection in the BM. - Step 13 Following 11:00 hours we will continue to receive updated PNs from BMUs. - Step 14 Using this updated data we will revise the national plant margin data and publish this together with zonal margin data by 16:00 hours.